rdewolff/temple/README.md

 Temple prototype with Derby 0.5.x

+## Goal

+Build a prototype with Derby that has similar features as MP-RIA.

 ## Folder node_modules

 The node_modules folder has been commited to the repo as we are having problem on some machine to run "npm install" correctly.